private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

     reveal(0)
 ~~~

-If a corrupted helper wanted to reveal a total_count that was less than 1000, it could add 1 to the final multiplication used to compute the condition total_count > 1000.
-The result is that values below the minimum are revealed (and values above the minimum are erased), violating the conditions on the protocol.
+If a corrupted helper wanted to reveal a total_count that was less than 1000, it
+could add 1 to the final multiplication used to compute the condition
+`total_count > 1000`.
+The result is that values below the minimum are revealed
+(and values above the minimum are erased), violating the conditions on the
+protocol.

 ## Malicious Security

 Before any values are revealed, the parties perform a validation protocol.
+This
-This protocol confirms that all of the multiplications performed were performed correctly.
+protocol confirms that all of the multiplications performed were performed
+correctly.
 That is, that no additive attack was applied by any party.

-If this validation protocol fails, the parties abort the protocol and no values are revealed.
+If this validation protocol fails, the parties abort the protocol and no values
+are revealed.
 All parties destroy the shares they hold.

-## Overview of the validation protocol
+## Overview of the Validation Protocol

-Each of the parties, P<sub>=</sub>, produces a "Zero Knowledge Proof" (ZKP) that proves all of the multiplications it performed were done correctly.
-The other two parties, P<sub>-</sub> and P<sub>+</sub>, act as "verifiers" and validate this zero knowledge proof.
+Each of the parties produces a "Zero Knowledge Proof" (ZKP) that proves to the
+two other parties (P<sub>-</sub> and P<sub>+</sub>) that all of the
+multiplications it performed were done correctly.
+The two other parties act as
+"verifiers" and validate this zero knowledge proof.

+The validation protocol is therefore executed three times, with each party
+acting as a prover.
+Each validation can occur concurrently.

-When operating in a boolean field, if P<sub>=</sub> followed the protocol correctly, this is how they would compute z_-
+When operating in a boolean field, if P<sub>=</sub> followed the protocol
+correctly, this is how they would compute `z_-`:

 ~~~ pseudocode
 z_- = x_-·y_- ⊕ x_-·y_+ ⊕ x_+·y_- ⊕ r_- ⊕ r_+
 ~~~

-So the expression:
+This can be restated as:

 ~~~ pseudocode
 x_-·y_- ⊕ x_-·y_+ ⊕ x_+·y_- ⊕ r_- ⊕ r_+ ⊕ z_- = 0
 ~~~

-will hold true if the protocol was followed correctly, but will equal **_one_** if there was an additive attack.
+This statement is true if the protocol was followed correctly, but the value
+will be non-zero if there was an additive attack.

+Validation is made more efficient by validating multiple multiplications at the
+same time.
+The above formula is computed in large prime field (not the original
+binary field), with the sum across all of the multiplications being a count of
+how much error was introduced by an additive attack (or, for a binary field, the
-By computing this quantity in a large prime field (not a boolean field), and then summing across all of the multiplications in a batch, we can compute the total number of times an additive attack was applied.
-So long as the number of multiplication in a validation batch is smaller than the size of the prime field, this approach will detect any deviation from the protocol.
+number of additive attacks).
+Provided that the number of multiplications
+included in the validation batch is smaller than the size of the prime field,
+this approach will detect any deviation from the protocol with high probability.

-For this protocol, the parties will use the field of integers mod p, where p is the Mersenne prime 2<sup>61</sup>\-1.
-Other primes could be used, but this value provides good security margins for a large number of multiplications.
-It also provides several opportunities for optimization on 64-bit hardware.
+For this protocol, the parties will use the field of integers mod `p`, where `p` is a large prime.

 ## Distributed Zero-Knowledge Proofs